14 Must-Try San Diego Wineries (Who Needs Napa?!)

 This urban winery in San Diego produces natural, craft wine from local vineyards.

-Its mission is to produce wines that exemplify San Diego’s terroir, cuisine, culture, and lifestyle.
+Its mission is to produce wines exemplifying San Diego’s terroir, cuisine, culture, and lifestyle.
 The winery and tasting room offers unique organic wines made from local grapes.

-With every bottle or can you buy, a portion of the sale are used to obtain even more carbon offsets – every purchase you make of Charlie & Echo has a positive impact on our climate (not just neutral).
+With every bottle or can you buy, a portion of the sale is used to obtain even more carbon offsets, so every purchase you make of Charlie & Echo has a positive impact on our climate.

 San Pasqual Winery